-Barbara Harris Whitfield, www.barbara-whitfield.com, is the author of many published articles and five books, The Power of Humility (2006), Full Circle: The Near Death Experience and Beyond (1990), Spiritual Awakenings: Insights of the NDE and Other Doorways to Our Soul (1995), and Final Passage: Sharing the Journey as This Life Ends (1998).
-She is a thanatologist (the study of death and dying), popular speaker, workshop presenter, near-death experiencer, and therapist in private practice in Atlanta, Georgia.
+Barbara Harris Whitfield (www.barbara-whitfield.com) is the author of many published articles and five books, The Power of Humility (2006), Full Circle: The Near Death Experience and Beyond (1990), Spiritual Awakenings: Insights of the NDE and Other Doorways to Our Soul (1995), and Final Passage: Sharing the Journey as This Life Ends (1998).
+She is a thanatologist (the study of death and dying), a popular speaker, a workshop presenter, a near-death experiencer, and therapist in private practice in Atlanta, Georgia.
 She has been on the board of Directors for the Kundalini Research Network and was on the faculty of Rutgers University’s Institute on Alcohol and Drug Studies for 12 years.
 Barbara spent six years researching the aftereffects of the near-death experience (NDE) at the University of Connecticut Medical School.
 She was a member of the executive board of the Kundalini Research Network and has sat on the executive board of the International Association for Near-Death Studies.
 She is a consulting editor and contributor for the Journal of Near-Death Studies.
 The following article is the first chapter from her book Final Passage where she gives her testimony of the NDEs she experienced and the profound aftereffects that followed.

-1. Healing: Barbara’s Story
+2. Healing: Barbara’s Story

 My work with dying people probably would have never come about if I hadn’t died myself.
 I know that sounds strange.
 How many of us die and get to come back and talk about it?
 Not many — we may think — but that’s not true.
 In 1984, a Gallup poll reported that one in every nineteen Americans has had an NDE.
 And these first numbers include only adults.
 Since that time we have acquired data on childhood NDEs, and they are almost as prevalent as adult experiences.